 I have to give credit for this recipe idea to my sister, Ashley, who told me how Chef Katie Carey had made something similar for family meal one day.
 I owe them both a big thank you because I will be making this recipe over and over again.
 It's one of those dishes that you make, bite, and go, "Whoa."
 Granted, these are all bold flavors that I happen love; if you're not a fan of ginger, garlic, cilantro, and sriracha, then you might have a very different reaction.

-To make this dish healthier, you can skip the buns and make it more of a wrap, using the extra butter lettuce as the makeshift bun.
-But whatever you do, do NOT skip the sriracha and Kewpie mayo dipping sauce—it was so good that I was actually eating it by the spoonful.
-I would say that another option would be to use low-fat Greek yogurt instead of the mayo, but it's really so delicious that it would be a shame to opt out of using it.
+To make it healthier, you can skip the buns and make it more of a wrap, using the extra butter lettuce.
+But whatever you do, do NOT skip the sriracha and mayo dipping sauce—it was so good that I was actually eating it by the spoonful.
+I would say that another option would be to use low-fat Greek yogurt instead of the mayo, but it's really so delicious that it would be a shame to make the switch.

 Note: If you're going to grill it, which you will probably want to do in the summer months, you might want to add an egg white to help bind the meat so it doesn't fall apart and separate, but it really wasn't a problem in a skillet.

 - Active time: 15 minutes

 - ¾ cup fresh cilantro leaves, finely chopped, plus 1/4 cup whole leaves

 - 3 medium cloves minced garlic (about 1 tablespoon)

 - 2 scallions thinly sliced, white and light green parts only

 - 4 whole wheat, potato, or white burger buns, toasted